Forest Action Plan

 Best Management Practices

-Maine’s best management practices (BMPs) program is quasi-regulatory.
-The agencies responsible for BMPs policy development are the Maine Forest Service, the Environmental Protection Agency and Maine’s Department of Agriculture, Conservation and Forestry Board of Pesticide Control.
+Maine’s best management practices (BMPs) program is regulated at the local level, but not the state-level.
+The agency responsible for BMPs policy development is the Maine Forest Service.

 Click here to view the most recent BMPs recommendations on the state forestry agency website.